 Yet another incident this week with excessive speed along Meadside and a near miss.
 School and the community Police are aware and will be at school next week to have a visible presence.

-No further meeting date the Road Safety officer
+No further meeting date with the Road Safety officer

 P7 hoodies/Tannery